appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 #### data <code className="parameterCodeBlock">JSON</code>

 <dd>
   The parameter `data` holds the data passed from your App to trigger and process the workflow.
 For example, consider the following data passed to the workflow where `data` holds the body of the post request when triggered via webhook, and holds `Trigger Data` property of the [Trigger Workflow](/workflows/reference/workflow-queries#trigger-workflow) query when workflow is executed from an Appsmith app.
+For more information about reading parameters, see [Pass Parameters to Workflows](/workflows/reference/pass-parameters-to-workflows).

     ```javascript
       {